the-src/killerqueen_ctf/sneeki_snek/README.md

 f = ''
 a = 'rwhxi}eomr\\^`Y'
 ```
-You can think of we are loading the f character and storing it as empty string; loading a, storing it as "rwhxi}eomr\\^`Y".
+You can think of we are loading the f character and storing it as empty string; loading a, storing it as "rwhxi}eomr\\\^`Y".

 SO IN ORDER TO FIND THE ANSWER WE NEED TO EVALUATE ALL CODE TO PYTHON.

 ### But there is a simple module for this to get this easier.
 The "dis" module.

-Simply write your code into a function, import the dis module andddd..
+Simply write your code into a function, import the dis module andddd

 ```py
 import dis